helto4real/hassio-add-ons/presence/readme.md

 ```
 # Configuration add-on
-I recommend using one tracker that is router and one tracker that is bluetooth and one tracker that is gps type.
-That will get the best results.
-You will need **atleast** one of router or bluetooth and one of gps tracker.
+For best results recommend using one tracker that is of router typr and one tracker that is of bluetooth type and finally the third tracker that is of gps type.

+You will need **atleast** one of router/bluetooth typo and one of gps type trackers.

 The name of the device in Home Assistant will be `sensor.[id]_presence`

 ## Example of two persons and their trackers.